Shikshan.org : Education in India

-NEP National Education Policy 2020 > Professional Education
+NEP 2020 National Education Policy India > Professional Education in NEP 2020

 20.1.
 Preparation of professionals must involve an education in the ethic and importance of public purpose, an education in the discipline, and an education for practice.
 It must centrally involve critical and interdisciplinary thinking, discussion, debate, research, and innovation.
 For this to be achieved, professional education should not take place in the isolation of one's specialty.

 20.2.
 Professional education thus becomes an integral part of the overall higher education system.
 Stand-alone agricultural universities, legal universities, health science universities, technical universities, and stand-alone institutions in other fields, shall aim to become multidisciplinary institutions offering holistic and multidisciplinary education.
 All institutions offering either professional or general education will aim to organically evolve into institutions/clusters offering both seamlessly, and in an integrated manner by 2030.